ramonfigueiredo/java_programming/README.md

 		* Solution (Java): [Singleton](https://github.com/ramon-pessoa/java_programming/tree/master/design_patterns/creational_patterns/Singleton)

 * **Structural Patterns**
 	1. **Adapter:** Converts the interface of the class to another interface and that the client expects.
 It allows classes to work together that could not do this because of incompatible interfaces.
+Also known as *Wrapper*.
 		* Solution (Java): [Adapter](https://github.com/ramon-pessoa/java_programming/tree/master/design_patterns/structural_patterns/Adapter)
 	2. **Bridge:** Ungroup the abstraction from its implementation so that the two can vary independently.
+Also known as *Handle/Body*.
 		* Solution (Java): [Bridge](https://github.com/ramon-pessoa/java_programming/tree/master/design_patterns/structural_patterns/Bridge)
 	3. **Composite:** Composes objects in tree structures to represent part-whole hierarchies.
 Allows customers to treat objects and compositions of individual objects in a uniform manner.
 		* Solution (Java): [Composite](https://github.com/ramon-pessoa/java_programming/tree/master/design_patterns/structural_patterns/Composite)
 	4. **Decorator:** Attaches the responsibilities included to an object dynamically.
 Provides flexible alternative for subclassing to extend functionality.
+Also known as *Wrapper*.
 		* Solution (Java): [Decorator](https://github.com/ramon-pessoa/java_programming/tree/master/design_patterns/structural_patterns/Decorator)
 	5. **Facade:** Provides a unified interface to a set of interfaces in one or more subsystems.
 Defines a higher-level interface that makes subsystems easier to use.
 		* Solution (Java): [Facade](https://github.com/ramon-pessoa/java_programming/tree/master/design_patterns/structural_patterns/Facade)
 	6. **Flyweight** It uses sharing to support large numbers of refined objects in an efficient way.
 		* Solution (Java): [Flyweight](https://github.com/ramon-pessoa/java_programming/tree/master/design_patterns/structural_patterns/Flyweight)
 	7. **Proxy** Provides a bookmark or substitute for another object to control access.
+Also known as *Substitute*.
 		* Solution (Java): [Proxy](https://github.com/ramon-pessoa/java_programming/tree/master/design_patterns/structural_patterns/Proxy)

 * **Behavioral Patterns**
 	1. **Chain of Responsability:** It avoids grouping the sender of a request to its recipient, giving more than one object a chance to handle the request.
 The received objects are aligned and transmit the request until it is handled.
 		* Solution (Java): [Chain of Responsability](https://github.com/ramon-pessoa/java_programming/tree/master/design_patterns/behavioral_patterns/ChainOfResponsability)
 	2. **Command:** Encapsulates a request as an object, allowing the client to receive parameters with different requests, to align or register requests, and to be able to support and undo operations.
+Also known as *Action or Transaction*.
 		* Solution (Java): [Command](https://github.com/ramon-pessoa/java_programming/tree/master/design_patterns/behavioral_patterns/Command)
 	3. **Interpreter:** According to a language, it defines a representation for its grammar along with an interpreter of the grammar that uses the representation to interpret sentences in the language.
 		* Solution (Java): [Interpreter](https://github.com/ramon-pessoa/java_programming/tree/master/design_patterns/behavioral_patterns/Interpreter)
 	4. **Iterator:** Provides a way to access the elements of a collection object [aggregate] sequentially without having to expose the base representation.
+Also known as *Cursor*.
 		* Solution (Java): [Iterator](https://github.com/ramon-pessoa/java_programming/tree/master/design_patterns/behavioral_patterns/Iterator)
 	5. **Mediator:** Defines an object that encapsulates like a set of objects interacts (free grouping), preventing objects from referring to each other directly and varying their interaction independently.
 		* Solution (Java): [Mediator](https://github.com/ramon-pessoa/java_programming/tree/master/design_patterns/behavioral_patterns/Mediator)
 	6. **Memento:** Without violating the encapsulation, it captures and externalizes an internal state of the object so that the essential state of the object can be restarted later.
+Also known as *Token*.
 		* Solution (Java): [Memento](https://github.com/ramon-pessoa/java_programming/tree/master/design_patterns/behavioral_patterns/Memento)
 	7. **Observer:** Defines a one-to-many dependency between objects so that when an object changes state, all its dependents (subscribers) are notified and updated automatically.
+Also known as *Dependents or Publish-Subscribe*.
 		* Solution (Java): [Observer](https://github.com/ramon-pessoa/java_programming/tree/master/design_patterns/behavioral_patterns/Observer)
 	8. **State:** Allows an object to change its behavior when its internal state changes; the object will appear to change its class.
+Also known as *Objects for State*.
 		* Solution (Java): [State](https://github.com/ramon-pessoa/java_programming/tree/master/design_patterns/behavioral_patterns/State)
 	9. **Strategy:** It defines a family of algorithms, encapsulating each one and making them interchangeable.
 Allows the algorithm to vary independently of the clients that use it.
+Also known as *Policy*.
 		* Solution (Java): [Strategy](https://github.com/ramon-pessoa/java_programming/tree/master/design_patterns/behavioral_patterns/Strategy)
 	10. **Template Method:** Defines the skeleton of an algorithm (function) in an operation, deferring some steps for subclasses.
 It allows subclasses to redefine certain steps of an algorithm without changing its structure.
 		* Solution (Java): [Template Method](https://github.com/ramon-pessoa/java_programming/tree/master/design_patterns/behavioral_patterns/TemplateMethod)